Myanmar's poet-warrior shares a vision for democracy – DW – 08/22/2024

 In 2015, he was sentenced to six months in prison for publishing a poem about having a tattoo of former Myanmar President Thein Sein on his penis.
 He was arrested again in 2020 for displaying a banner criticizing internet shutdowns in Rakhine State as a plot to hide "war crimes and killings" in the wake of persecution of Rohingya Muslims in the region.

-"The support from the Bamar is a testament to the changing mindset of our people," Saungkha told DW during a meeting at a teahouse where he sipped black coffee.
+"The support from the Bamar is a testament to the changing mindset of our people," Saungkha told DW during a meeting at a tea house.

 "They no longer see themselves as beneficiaries of the old system but as active participants in the fight against the junta for a better future," he added.